 Please visit the IEEE Intellectual Property Rights website for more information.

 Please go to the Journals and Magazines page for contact information on each publication.

-If you have a suggestion for including a question that you feel would be helpful, please send an e-mail to email@example.com.
+If you have a suggestion for including a question that you feel would be helpful, send an email to firstname.lastname@example.org.